Larisa Shepitko: Censorship

-Being a filmmaker during the Soviet regime was a difficult task.
-Many times the communist government would censor films that they did not approve of.
+During the Soviet regime, the communist government would censor films that they did not approve of.
 This was the case for three of Shepitko's early films: Wings, The Homeland of Electricity, and You and Me.
 Wings was released to a limited audience and then later banned, The Homeland of Electricity was never shown in theaters, and You and Me was dropped and replaced from release in the Venice Film Festival by the Soviet government.
 She began working on the production of the film Belorussian Station in 1971 and planned to change the optimistic tone of the original tale to a more tragic one.
 As news got out of these plans, Mosfilm removed her from production and replaced her with a "less controversial director", Andrei Smirnov.

 Censorship during this time didn't have a clear format to follow.
 Films were approved solely on which government official saw the film first.
 Elim Klimov explained that The Ascent, Shepitko's most popular film, was only released in theaters because during its screening Pyetr Masherov, the First Secretary of the Communist Party of Belorussia, "wiped away his tears and broke the crowd's stunned silence by speaking for forty minutes on the importance of the film".
 Masherov himself was a war veteran of the Belorussian partisan movement and related closely to what the film depicted.
 Within several days of the screening, The Ascent was officially accepted without any changes.